 Handling Dead Rats Or Mice

-If you have a cat or dog, do not be surprised if it appears extremely curious about the carcass.
-It is essential that your pet be kept away from the carcass at all costs, and does not play or, worse, eat it.
+- Keep Pets Away: If you have a cat or dog, do not be surprised if it appears extremely curious about the carcass.
+It is essential that your pet is kept away from the carcass at all costs, and does not play or, worse, eat it.
 Rodents are the carriers of germs and illnesses which can spread to your pet.
 If the mouse or rat was killed by poisoning, your pet is at risk of being poisoned as well if it comes into contact with the carcass.
-Rodenticides that have less potential for secondary poisoning can be used where pets may be able to access carcasses, ask your Flick technician.
+Rodenticides that have less potential for secondary poisoning can be used where pets may be able to access carcases, ask your Flick technician.

-If you suspect due to the smell that there is a dead mouse or rat stuck in an inaccessible area, it is advisable to wait a few weeks.
-Rodent carcasses need about two weeks to dry out and start decomposing.
-Use air fresheners as you wait, and after a period of time the problem will take care of itself.
+- Wall Cavities And Other Inaccessible Areas: If you suspect due to the smell that there is a dead mouse or rat stuck in an inaccessible area, it is advisable to wait a few weeks.
+Rodent carcases need about two weeks to dry out and start decomposing.
+Use air fresheners as you wait, and after a period of time, the problem will take care of itself.
 Odour reducing products are available if the smell becomes unbearable.